 - Overcomplicated implementations try and do too much at a time.

-- RTI is being mandated without funding and with other competing initiatives that make it easy to become an afterthought.
+- RTI is mandated without funding and other competing initiatives that make it easy to become an afterthought.

 - Many tier II and III interventions aren’t carried out by qualified educators.